isc-projects/bind9/doc/arm/reference.rst

       for zones which are large and/or frequently updated.

 ``static-stub``
-   A static-stub zone is similar to a stub zone with the following
+   A static-stub zone is similar to a stub zone, with the following
-   exceptions: the zone data is statically configured, rather than transferred from a primary server; when recursion is necessary for a query that matches a static-stub zone, the locally configured data (nameserver names and glue addresses) is always used even if different authoritative information is cached.
+   exceptions: the zone data is statically configured, rather than transferred from a primary server; and when recursion is necessary for a query that matches a static-stub zone, the locally configured data (name server names and glue addresses) are always used, even if different authoritative information is cached.

    Zone data is configured via the ``server-addresses`` and ``server-names`` zone options.

-   The zone data is maintained in the form of NS and (if necessary) glue A or AAAA RRs internally, which can be seen by dumping zone databases by ``rndc dumpdb -all``.
+   The zone data is maintained in the form of NS and (if necessary) glue A or AAAA RRs internally, which can be seen by dumping zone databases with ``rndc dumpdb -all``.
 The configured RRs are considered local configuration parameters rather than public data.
-Non recursive queries (i.e., those with the RD bit off) to a static-stub zone are therefore prohibited and will be responded with REFUSED.
+Non-recursive queries (i.e., those with the RD bit off) to a static-stub zone are therefore prohibited and are responded to with REFUSED.

    Since the data is statically configured, no zone maintenance action takes place for a static-stub zone.
-For example, there is no periodic refresh attempt, and an incoming notify message will be rejected with an rcode of NOTAUTH.
+For example, there is no periodic refresh attempt, and an incoming notify message is rejected with an rcode of NOTAUTH.

-   Each static-stub zone is configured with internally generated NS and (if necessary) glue A or AAAA RRs
+   Each static-stub zone is configured with internally generated NS and (if necessary) glue A or AAAA RRs.

 ``forward``
-   A "forward zone" is a way to configure forwarding on a per-domain basis.
+   A forward zone is a way to configure forwarding on a per-domain basis.
-   A ``zone`` statement of type ``forward`` can contain a ``forward`` and/or ``forwarders`` statement, which will apply to queries within the domain given by the zone name.
-If no ``forwarders`` statement is present or an empty list for ``forwarders`` is given, then no forwarding will be done for the domain, canceling the effects of any forwarders in the ``options`` statement.
-Thus if you want to use this type of zone to change the behavior of the global ``forward`` option (that is, "forward first" to, then "forward only", or vice versa, but want to use the same servers as set globally) you need to re-specify the global forwarders.
+   A ``zone`` statement of type ``forward`` can contain a ``forward`` and/or ``forwarders`` statement, which applies to queries within the domain given by the zone name.
+If no ``forwarders`` statement is present, or an empty list for ``forwarders`` is given, then no forwarding is done for the domain, canceling the effects of any forwarders in the ``options`` statement.
+Thus, to use this type of zone to change the behavior of the global ``forward`` option (that is, "forward first" to, then "forward only", or vice versa), but using the same servers as set globally, re-specify the global forwarders.

 ``hint``
-   The initial set of root name servers is specified using a "hint zone".
+   The initial set of root name servers is specified using a hint zone.
-   When the server starts up, it uses the root hints to find a root name server and get the most recent list of root name servers.
+   When the server starts, it uses the root hints to find a root name server and get the most recent list of root name servers.
 If no hint zone is specified for class IN, the server uses a compiled-in default set of root servers hints.
-Classes other than IN have no built-in defaults hints.
+Classes other than IN have no built-in default hints.

 ``redirect``
    Redirect zones are used to provide answers to queries when normal